Work: Internal medicine physician specializing in geriatric and hospice and palliative medicine at Western Maryland Health System

 Residency: Interfaith Medical Center (2017)

 Fellowship: New York Presbyterian Brooklyn Methodist Hospital (2018) in geriatric medicine; Jamaica Hospital Medical Center (2019) in hospice and palliative medicine

 In practice since: 2019

-Goldstein has completed four marathons and enjoys playing guitar, traveling, watching and playing sports, and spending time with his wife and son.
+Goldstein has completed four marathons and enjoys playing guitar, traveling, watching and playing sports.

 What surprised you about your first post-residency job search?
 The large amount of opportunities and need for physicians across most of the country.